envato-archive/extensions-sketch-plugin/README.md

 # Envato Elements - Sketch Plugin (Beta)

-The Envato Elements - Sketch Pluing makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
+The Envato Elements - Sketch Plugin makes it easy to import a select range of **free** Web and Mobile UI Kits from Envato Elements!

 If you have any questions or feedback for the team please send an email to extensions@envato.com